Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: Basic Definitions

 The sequential semantics of a marked net is defined by the so-called {\em token game}, describing the flow of tokens through it.
-There are several possible variants (see, e.g., \cite{vG05}) of the token game; below we present the so-called {\em collective interpretation}, according to which multiple tokens on the same place are indistinguishable, while in Section~\ref{index-sec} we introduce a novel variant following the so-called {\em individual interpretation}.
+There are several possible variants of the token game (see, e.g., \cite{vG05}).
+Below we present the standard token game, following the so-called {\em collective interpretation}, according to which multiple tokens on the same place are indistinguishable, while in Section~\ref{index-sec} we introduce a novel variant following the so-called {\em individual interpretation}.